GridControl-Team/GridControl/BOTCONTROL.rst

 onto your stack, depending on what is located within that targeted grid cell.

 ``@MOVE`` 1 argument (direction).
 Move your bot into the direction provided.
-Pushes a 1 onto the stack for now (moves atm always succeed)
+Pushes a 1 or 0 onto the stack depending if the move succeeded.

 ``@PULL`` 1 argument (direction).
 Gather a resource from the direction provided.
 Pushes a 1 onto the stack for now (pulls atm always succeed)